ozbillwang/terraform-best-practices/README.md

 You needn't manually manage `USAGE` about input variables and outputs. [terraform-docs](https://github.com/segmentio/terraform-docs) can do this job automatically.

-Show the command running on mac before you checkin your codes.
 ```
 $ brew install terraform-docs
 $ cd terraform/modules/vpc